stormchecker/storm/doc/developers.md

 ## Building

 Storm uses CMake out-of-source builds.
-All dependencies must be pre-installed (see `Dockerfile` for the exact set).
-The CI uses the pre-built Docker image `stormchecker/storm-dependencies:latest`.
+All dependencies must be pre-installed (see [the website](https://www.stormchecker.org/documentation/obtain-storm/dependencies.html) for the exact set).
+The CI uses the pre-built Docker image `stormchecker/storm-dependencies:latest` which comes with most dependencies already installed.

 ```bash
 mkdir build && cd build